-Omar (Adam Bakri) is an ordinary kid on the West Bank, hanging out with his buddies and making eyes at his best friend’s sister.
-When he gets caught up in some real-world violence, however, he finds himself being used as a pawn by his pals, and as a stool pigeon by Israeli intelligence.
+Omar (Adam Bakri) is an ordinary West Bank resident, hanging out with his buddies and making goo-goo eyes at his best friend’s sister (Leem Lubany).
+When this hypothetical “revolutionary” plays a part in some real-world violence, however, he finds himself being used as a pawn by his pals, and as a stool pigeon by Israeli intelligence.

 Cast and crew